Runs, Squares, Palindromes, and Unbordered Factors of a Family of Binary Pattern Sequences with the All-One Pattern: Attributes and Properties of Sm

+One contribution of this paper is the exploitation of the correspondence between integers under addition and multiplication and strings under concatenation.
+To show the usefulness of this method we generalize known results about maximal runs, palindromes, squares, and unbordered factors in the Thue-Morse and Rudin-Shapiro sequences to all $s_m, m \ge 3.$ Although, as mentioned in the introduction, the double sequence $\{(s_{m,n})_{m \ge 1, n\ge 0}\}$ is not automatic, we can still prove many general results.
+Many theorems share the following common \textit{3-step} proof method.

+\begin{enumerate} \item [(I)] Reformulate the target result to be proven into a collection of assertions about the values of $s_{m,n}, n \in I_m$ with $I_m$ some indexing set. \item[(II)] For each $n \in I_m,$ calculate $n_2.$ \item[(III)] Using the binary representations of Step (II), prove the target result of Step (I) by counting (possibly overlapping) occurrences of $P_m$ in each $n_2, n \in I_m.$ \end{enumerate}

+Because of the similarity of many proofs, in the sequel, we prove: (i) one component of one theorem, Theorem \ref{the:runs}(e), the proof of many of the other components of that and other theorems being similar and hence omitted; and (ii) assertions whose proof method involves non-routine applications of the 3-step method just presented.

-Exploratory pattern analysis for this paper was done with both Walnut and Mathematica 13.2 which also has very powerful pattern matching functions.
-The following two lines of Mathematica code define $P^m$ and the infinite array ${(s_{m,n})}_{m \ge 1, n \ge 0}$
+A separate technique is useful for formulating theorems.
+For example, to prove a theorem about lengths of all maximal runs or palindromes, it is useful to use a \textit{prove more to establish less} method whereby instead of just describing the maximal lengths we are interested in, we describe triples $(k,b,x)$ such that $s_m[b..b+k-1]=x$ and $x$ is a maximal run or palindrome.
+Because patterns for $k,b,x$ are often present, proofs are easier to accomplish.
+Towards this end of describing patterns in triples, $k,b,x,$ exploratory pattern analysis for results are done with both Walnut and Mathematica 13.3 which has very powerful pattern matching functions.
+The following two lines of Mathematica code define $P_m$ and the infinite double array ${(s_{m,n})}_{m \ge 1, n \ge 0}.$

 {\tolerance 1000 }